pablomarin/GPT-Azure-Search-Engine/README.md

 conda activate azureml_py310_sdkv2
 pip install -r ./common/requirements.txt
 ```

+You might get some pip dependancies errors, but that is ok, the libraries were installed correctly regardless of the error.

 8. Edit the file `credentials.env` with your own values from the services created in step 4.
 9. **Run the Notebooks in order**.
 They build up on top of each other.